Italy Weather in July

 July can be a good time to visit Italy as seasonal ferries, like those from Camogli to the Cinque Terre and Portovenere, start up again making places more accessible.
 Most places of interest are now open too – though some, like Forte di Bard and Sant’Ivo alla Sapienza, will shut completely for July and August.

-This fantastic tailor-made trip to real Italy is a great option for your summer holiday in Italy.
+This fantastic tailor-made trip to real Italy is a great option for your summer vacation in Italy.
 Discover ancient history and take a cookery class in Rome, before marvelling at Baroque architecture and iconic Mount Etna on the island of Sicily.
 Exploring the rugged scenery on the Amalfi Coast and Capri concludes a wonderful trip.

 Rough Guides tip: make sure to read all about the best time to visit Italy.